H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 ## 0.12.3
 Fix double click positioning problem
 ## 0.12.2
-Add double click positioning frame.
+New double click positioning frame.
 Fixed drag frame reset pointer behavior after pause.
 ## 0.12.0
 The operation of adding frames to the animation can accurately view the animation status every 0.1 seconds!